-Term CORRA will be a forward-looking measurement of overnight CORRA for 1- and 3-month tenors, based on market-implied expectations from CORRA derivatives markets.
-The rate will be calculated from 1- and 3- month CORRA futures trading on the Montréal Exchange using both transactions and executable bids and offers in the central limit order book (CLOB) over a specific calculation period.
-Term CORRA will complement both overnight CORRA and the CORRA Compounded Index that are administered and published by the Bank of Canada.
+Term CORRA is a forward-looking measurement of overnight CORRA for 1- and 3-month tenors, based on market-implied expectations from CORRA derivatives markets.
+The rate is calculated from 1- and 3- month CORRA futures trading on the Montréal Exchange using both transactions and executable bids and offers in the central limit order book (CLOB) over a specific calculation period.2 Term CORRA is designed to complement both overnight CORRA and the CORRA Compounded Index that are administered and published by the Bank of Canada.

-&lt;sup>1 OIS rates reflect market expectations for overnight CORRA settings for specific maturity tenors.
+1 OIS rates reflect market expectations for overnight CORRA settings for specific maturity tenors.